grohan1130/wordle/README.md

   - Black (B) for letters not present in the target word.
 - The game ends when you guess the word correctly or exhaust all six attempts.

+## How to Run Code and Play the Game
+- Clone the repository
+- Run the program
+- Play by guessing words in the terminal